devspecops/dumbsysadmin/_posts/2015-01-15-introducing-codestrap.md

 }
 ```

 Note the *stub:erb* line.
-This is called a modeline, its purpose is to tell CodeStrap that the file has to be render.
+This is called a modeline, its purpose is to tell CodeStrap that the file has to be rendered.
 This was the simple option over files with a .erb extension as trying to escape ERB files needed within the project
 would not have been easy.